Swimming Stretches and Flexibility Exercises

 Swimming stretching exercises to improve your performance and do away with swimming injuries for good.

 Written references to human swimming date back to 2000 B.C.
-While lively drawings from the Stone Age were found in “the cave of swimmers” in the southwestern part of Egypt, near Sura.
 The first book on swimming was written in 1538 by Nicolas Wynman, a German professor of languages.
-The sport of competitive swimming began in Europe around 1800, with the breaststroke appearing as the most popular competitive event.
-The crawl, (at the time, known as the trudgen) was introduced by John Arthur Trudgen in 1873, who copied the stroke from Native American swimmers.
+Competitive swimming began in Europe around 1800.

 Competitive swimming is primarily an aerobic exercise, involving long exercise time.
 Muscles must be constantly supplied with oxygen, with the exception of sprints where the muscles are worked anaerobically.
 Swimming, particularly in events where the stroke styles are varied between backstroke, front crawl (freestyle) and breast stroke, make use of all major muscle groups: